freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 990.1

-Run your script and enter `2` to go to the `RENT_MENU` and make sure it's working.
+Run your script and go to the rent menu to make sure it's still working.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions
+- Enter `./bike-shop.sh` in the terminal and press enter
+- Make sure you are in the `project` folder first

 ## 1000.
 Select Columns from Bikes in psql Prompt

 ### 1000.1

-You don't want to show all the rows and columns in your script.
+You only want to show the rows and columns that matter.
 In your psql prompt that is still connected to the database.
 Enter a command to get only the columns and rows you would want to show a customer.
-You only want the rows where the bike is available, and the columns for the id, type, and size.
+You only want the rows where the bike is available, and the columns for the bike_id, type, and size.
+Be sure to use single quotes where needed.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions
+- If you don't have a psql prompt open, I recommend "splitting" the terminal and reconnecting
+- You can reconnect with `psql -U freecodecamp bikes`
+- Use the `SELECT`, `FROM`, and `WHERE` keywords
+- The `WHERE` condition should be `available='t'`
+- Enter `SELECT bike_id, type, size FROM bikes WHERE available='t';` in the psql prompt

 ## 1010.
 Add the command to your script

 ### 1010.1

 That's the query you want in your script to only display the info needed.
-Add that query in place of your query in AVAILABLE_BIKES.
+Add it in place of your query for the `AVAILABLE_BIKES`.

 #### HINTS

-- Capitalization matters
-- If the tests don't run automatically, try typing `exit` into the terminal and redoing the instructions
+- Change the query in the `AVAILABLE_BIKES` variable to the one you just entered
+- Make the suggested line look like this: `AVAILABLE_BIKES=$($PSQL "SELECT bike_id, type, size FROM bikes WHERE available='t';")`

 ## 1020.
 Run the script